DavyJonesLocker/client_side_validations/README.markdown

 ## SimpleForm ##

-Client Side Validations supports SimeplForm.
+Client Side Validations supports [SimpleForm](https://github.com/plataformatec/simple_form).
 However, there is a load order issue.
 The ClientSideValidation gem must be required *before* the SimpleForm gem.